sicajc/LAB-612-Recommended-PS/README.md

 6. You must provide your system diagram <br />
 7. Must have good Naming Conventions<br />

-# Combinational Logic and Sequential Logic
+# Combinational Logic and Sequential Logic(You have to pass Gate Level Simulation)

 1. Parametrizable N-bit Carry look Ahead adder